“I can’t eat enough protein” is something I hear a lot.

 It’s not only animal products that are high protein- there are a ton of high protein plant-derived foods, too.

-Outside of some obvious options listed above, there are plenty of other foods out there that can help you hit 100g of protein.
-And, you’d be surprised by some of ’em!
+Outside of the options listed above, there are plenty of other foods out there that can help you hit 100g of protein.

 Sure, none of these foods are packed with 50g of protein, but we’re looking beyond the obvious protein-packed foods like chicken, eggs, greek yogurt, tofu, etc.